 Procedure for Obtaining: The Protodikio (Πρωτοδικείο) for the Athens area is located at Palea Ktiria Sholis Evelpidon, Athens.
 Tel: 2108841618.
 Information for mutual consent divorces can be obtained at: tel: 2108822549.

 Comments: If the marriage was performed according to the Christian Orthodox religion, the court decree is presented to the Greek Church authorities (Mitropolis or Μητρόπολις) for the final pronouncement of the dissolution of the marriage.
-Both the court decree and the certificate of divorce from the Mitropolis (Μητρόπολις) are required as primary evidence of divorce in Greece.
+The court decree is required as primary evidence of divorce in Greece.
 If the marriage took place in a civil ceremony, then the court decree together with the divorce certificate issued by the local City Hall (Dimarhio or Δημαρχείο) are required as evidence of the divorce.
 (If applicants want to have their final divorce certificates they also need to have official resignation of all legal means).

 Available